 Essential Travel Tips

-Mandraki Harbour : the picturesque ancient harbour where the Colossus of Rhodes allegedly once stood : is a lovely 15-minute waterfront walk from the cruise terminal.
-The cafés along the harbour front are good value for breakfast or coffee before heading into the Old Town, and the views of the windmills and fort are excellent in the morning light.
+Mandraki Harbour, the picturesque ancient harbour where the Colossus of Rhodes allegedly once stood, is a lovely 15-minute waterfront walk from the cruise terminal.
+The cafés along the harbour front are good value for breakfast or coffee before heading into the Old Town, and the views of the windmills and fort are at their best in the morning light.

 Frequently Asked Questions